Your submission was sent successfully! Close

 You may remember from the tutorial 2.
 Components that the user has to set up the OpenStack client in order to be able to communicate with the OpenStack cloud.
 This involves installing the client and setting up some environmental variables that are defined in the RC file.

-To download the RC file for the myuser user, visit the OpenStack dashboard at https://10.20.20.1 and log in using the following credentials:
+To download the RC file for the myuser user, log in to the OpenStack dashboard with the following credentials:

 • Domain - Type mydomain